animegolem/pirate-extensions-extended/README.md

 [Bill of Materials](Bill_of_Materials.md)

-You can find both the original pirate-extensions files as well as the new files fora 3mm electret under [pirate-models](pirate-models)
+You can find both the original pirate-extensions files as well as the new files for a 3mm or 4mm electret under [pirate-models](pirate-models).
+Note that only the top mold has been updated and the original center and base mold are still required.

 ![3mm electret](pirate-models/pirate-extensions-extended.JPG)